LoginRadius/engineering-portal/content/guest-post/nestjs-authentication-with-loginradius-api/index.md

 In NestJS, guards are responsible for handling authorization.
 They determine whether a request will be handled by the route.

-In `auth.guard.js`, add the following code.
+In `auth.guard.ts`, add the following code.

 ```JavaScript
 import {AuthService } from './auth.service';